 The most frequent question I get asked about milk is can it be frozen?
-The reason people are interested in freezing milk is because in some parts of the world, fresh dairy is hard to come by, so folks are organizing groups to drive long distances to pick up larger quantities once a month for multiple families.
+The reason people are interested in freezing milk is because, in some parts of the world, fresh dairy is hard to come by, so folks are organizing groups to drive long distances to pick up larger quantities once a month for multiple families.

 The good news is most definitely yes!
 You can freeze milk with no problem.

-Dr. Weston A. Price, author of the nutritional classic Nutrition and Physical Degeneration found that even after being frozen for one year, butter suffered no degradation in either enzymes or fat soluble vitamins (1).
+Dr. Weston A. Price, author of the nutritional classic Nutrition and Physical Degeneration found that even after being frozen for one year, butter suffered no degradation in either enzymes or fat-soluble vitamins.
+(1)

 If you must use glass for whatever reason, make sure the container is not completely full and the lid is cracked or open to release any pressure that builds up.

 This distributes the cream evenly.
 It’s a good idea to take the jug out and shake it up once or twice more before it is totally frozen for the same reason.

-Note that once cream top milk has thawed, sometimes the cream with have a slight texture to it and might not feel completely smooth on the tongue like it did before it was frozen.
+Note that once cream top milk has thawed, sometimes the cream will have a slight texture to it and might not feel completely smooth on the tongue like it did before it was frozen.

 Other Tips for Handling Local Dairy